WHO statistics on diseases of disabled children. World report on disability. Central Federal District

 • increase in people.

 Disability among children is a huge problem.
 Not only medical and social, but also economic.
 There are more and more people with disabilities in the world.
 This is a worrying trend.
-According to scientists, the numbers will continue to grow.
+According to scientists, the numbers will continue to rise.

 Employment of people with disabilities

-How is it in Russia
+How is it going in Russia?

 The diagram shows the statistics of disabled people in the Russian Federation.
 It shows how the number of people with disabilities living in Russia changed from 1995 to 2005.